Home » Vegetable » Hubbard squash recipes

 What is Hubbard squash?

-This blue-gray squash is an heirloom winter squash variety with bright orange flesh.
+An heirloom winter squash variety with bright orange flesh, their shells can be green, golden, blueish gray or orange.
 They are not quite as sweet as other winter varieties and the flesh is slightly drier than that of a butternut or acorn squash.

 It is dense and slightly nutty, making it the perfect vessel for lots of tasty fillings.
 Just scoop out the seeds (save them for roasting) and fill with whatever delicious combination you crave.